The Wisdom of Diversified Portfolios in an Age of SMB Uncertainty

 Ever since economist Harry Markowitz won a Nobel Prize for developing modern portfolio theory in 1952, balance and diversification have been watchwords of wisdom.
 Markowitz himself said as much, and today has more than 60 years of empirical and mathematical proof to back it up.

-Consider these three reasons to embrace diversification as smart strategy ahead of tough times:
+Consider these three reasons to embrace diversification as a smart strategy ahead of tough times:

 Reduced Risk